space-rocket/Angular2-Fullstack-Boilerplate/README.md

-# HTML Ninja Star
+# Angular2 Heroes Router

-A simple static site builder that uses Gulp and Nunjucks
+A simple static Angular2 app builder that uses Gulp and Nunjucks

 ## Features